Should You Buy a House With Cash?

 - You could capture a sizable tax break.

 It’s not wise to purchase a home with cash if you have just enough to pay for it.
-It’s a good idea to maintain an emergency fund that will sustain you for at least a few months if you were to lose your income.
+It’s a good idea to maintain an emergency fund that will sustain you for at least a few months if you were to lose your income – covering things like car maintenance, unexpected medical costs and your regular grocery and utility costs for up to six months.
 You’ll also want to have some cash on hand for any number of unexpected house needs, from a new roof to a furnace that’s on its last legs.

 “It’s especially important that if you’re a homeowner that you have enough other money available to pay for things that might come up,” Keckler says.